 BENNINGTON, VT—December 14, 2016— Southwestern Vermont Medical Center (SVMC) Northshire Campus welcomes Carolyn E. Goodwin, FNP, CDE, and Arlene R. Law, FNP-BC, MBA, CCRN, CEN, CPEN, to the Dartmouth-Hitchcock Putnam Physicians.
 Both providers will serve existing and new patients.

-“Both Arlene and Carrie have long and diversified histories of providing health care to our communities, and we are pleased to have them join the already talented and caring team at SVMC Northshire,” said Robert M. Schwartz, MD, associate medical director of Dartmouth-Hitchcock Putnam Physicians.
+“Both Arlene and Carrie have long and diversified careers providing health care to our communities, and we are pleased to have them join the already talented and caring team at SVMC Northshire,” said Robert M. Schwartz, MD, associate medical director of Dartmouth-Hitchcock Putnam Physicians.
 “With the addition of two nurse practitioners to our staff, we are embracing a model that increases access to high-quality care and provides greater convenience to patients.”

 Goodwin has worked for the last 15 years as a Family Nurse Practitioner.
 She graduated from Monmouth University with a master’s in nursing as a Family Nurse Practitioner in 2001 and is board certified with the American Nurses Credentialing Center.
 Goodwin worked in primary care for nine years caring for patients of all ages with both acute and chronic illnesses before specializing in Diabetes and Endocrinology.
 She worked for the Rutland Regional Diabetes and Endocrinology Center for five years before opening her own practice here in Dorset as owner of Green Mountain House Calls.
 She has been a faculty member of the Community College of Vermont and has participated in training Nurse Practitioners from University of Vermont.